Worldwide Guide to Women in Leadership

 1105-08 Regent Dowager Countess Elvira de Castilla of Tripoli (Lebanon)

-1108-ca. 23 Regent of Toulouse (France)
+1108-circa 23 Regent of Toulouse (France)

 After the death of her husband Raimond IV de Saint-Gilles of Toulouse, she took over the regency for their infant son, Alphonse Jordan (b.
 1105), but the situation was difficult and she decided to move to Toulouse and transferred Tripoli to her husband's illegitimate son, Bertrand, who left for the Holy Land to claim his inheritance.
-She lived (ca. 1080-after 1151).
+She lived (circa 1080-after 1151).

-Ca. 1105-ca. 15 Sovereign Viscountess Arnautte de Dax of Dax (France)
+Circa 1105-circa 15 Sovereign Viscountess Arnautte de Dax of Dax (France)

 1106-43 Hereditary Countess Agnes of Franken and Schwaben (Germany)